rutikbodke333/library-management-system/README.md

 ---

 ## 🏁 Conclusion
 The **Library Management System** offers an intuitive and efficient way for libraries to manage their resources, ensuring seamless book lending operations and member management.
-By leveraging **Spring MVC** and **PostgreSQL**, this project provides a robust and scalable platform for automating library functions.
+By leveraging **Spring Boot**, **Spring MVC**, and **PostgreSQL**, this project provides a robust and scalable platform for automating library functions.